paragoner1/crisis-companion/Crisis_Companion_Updated_Overview.md

 ## 🚨 **The Problem **

-Last summer, my 4-year-old son forgot his lifejacket and almost drowned.
+Last summer, my 4-year-old son forgot his life jacket was off and almost drowned.
 I found him underwater and performed CPR without knowing what I was doing.
 That moment made me realize we need a tool that guides people through emergencies when they're in shock.
+That's why I built Solana SOS.

 **The Reality:**
 - **3.8M avoidable deaths annually** - 30-50% preventable with timely bystander action